plone/training/deployment/ansible.rst

 That gives you the Plone Ansible Playbook.
 You'll also need to install a few Ansible roles.
 Roles are Ansible playbooks packaged for distribution.
-Fortunately, you may pick up everything with a single command.
+You may pick up everything with a single command.

 .. code-block:: shell-session